SpriteSixis/Prompt-Generator-for-AI-Text-to-Image-Models/README.md

 ### Custom Prompt Template

 The other star of the show.
-In short it works a bit like Mad Libs, where you specify whatever structure you wish your prompt to have and reference the `[CATEGORY]` you wish in square brackets so that the prompt generator fills that space with a random word or phrase from said container.
+In short it works a bit like Mad Libs, where you specify whatever structure you wish your prompt to have and reference the `[CATEGORY]` you wish in square brackets (e.g. `[SUBJECTS], [CLOTHING],` etc.) so that the prompt generator fills that space with a random word or phrase from said container.

 The placeholder shows a suggested sentence structure: